Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

 Console equivalent: Live tab, Connect, Send Seed.
 Same `0x55` protocol verified by the loopback test.

-# Phase 5a: bitstreams on the open toolchain
+## Phase 5a: Bitstreams on the Open Toolchain

 Flow: Yosys `synth_gowin -nowidelut`, nextpnr-himbaechel (Apicula GW2A-18), `gowin_pack`.
 One script runs all three and fails if 27 MHz timing is missed.